Private Use Van Insurance

 If you’re driving a van, you’ll need a van insurance policy - whether for business or pleasure purposes.
 It can sometimes be confusing what your vehicle is classed as, especially as some vans can look a lot like cars and vice versa.

-If you’re unsure, you can check your logbook – or enter your reg number at the vehicle enquiry service: www.vehicleenquiry.service.gov.uk where you'll be able to see the type approval details of your van.
+If you’re unsure, you can check your logbook – or enter your reg number at the vehicle enquiry service: www.vehicleenquiry.service.gov.uk where you'll be able to see the type approval details for your van.

 ✅ If your vehicle is a van, it will be in class N1 – light goods vehicles up to 3,500kgs.